General Info – summary

 Tree

-This much-branched Tree is usually up to 10m high and the stem (main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis) is usually fairly straight.
-It has many spreading angular.
-The up to 40cm wide Trunk is irregular and knobbly.
+This much-branched Tree is usually up to 10m high and the Stem (main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis) is usually fairly straight.
+Young branches tend to zigzag and have many spreading angular branches.
+As it ages the young green bark becomes rusty red and flaking off in small pieces (photo 922).
+The up to 40cm wide Trunk is irregular and knobby.
 Young grey branches are initially hairy and distinctly zigzag (photo 923).
 The outer Bark is initially papery and peals into small flakes.
 It becomes pinkish to rusty brown with time.
 The pealing reveals a green under-bark (photo 922).
 Resin ducts are present in the bark.
 Unlike many of our local species, there are impressive stout, single Spines at the ends of small branches (photo 923).
 These spines are straight and up to 4cm long.
 On this picture are visible Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment).
 Small hairs cover the young branches.

 Leaves

 This deciduous tree has olive green Leaves that are alternate or clustered in spur branches.
 They are up to 21cm long and imparipinnate (pinnately compound leaf ending in a single leaflet).
 Five to 10 pairs of lateral Leaflets are present and paired leaflets increase in size towards the broadly tapering leaf Apex.
 Net veining is distinctive.
 The single terminal leaflet is up to 7,5 x 2,3cm and is slightly longer than the rest.
-Leaflet Apices are rounded, broadly tapering to acuminate (said of an acute apex whose sides are somewhat concave and taper to a protracted point).
-The Base may be asymmetrical and rounded.
+Apices are rounded, broadly tapering to slightly acuminate (said of an acute apex whose sides are somewhat concave and taper to a protracted point).
+The Base may be slightly asymmetric (not equal to the opposite side) and rounded.
 Margins are finely serrated.
-Individual hairy leaflets are ovate to narrowly oblong and have prominent Veins that are much more distinct on the lower surface.
+Individual hairy on both sides leaflets are ovate to narrowly oblong and have prominent Veins that are much more distinct on the lower surface.
 The densely hairy Petiole (leaf stalk) is up to 2,5cm long.
 When present, the petiolules (stalks of leaflets) are up to 1mm long.

 Flowers

 These trees are dioecious (unisexual floral structures with male and female parts on separate plants).
-The small yellowish, sessile Flowers are in axillary clusters on dwarf spur branches.
+The small yellowish, sessile and bell-shaped Flowers are in axillary sessile clusters on dwarf spur branches.
 They appear with or before the new leaves.
-The 4-merous flowers are actinomorphic (Regular, symmetrical.
+The 4-merous (-merous – having a specific number of parts – 4 in this case) flowers are actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-The pubescent Calyx has very short Sepals (up to 2mm long) that are imbricate (having regularly arranged, overlapping edges) but joined at the base.
-The externally densely pubescent (with dense fine, short, soft hairs – downy) and imbricate Petals alternate with sepals and are up to 5mm long.
-A cylindrical Disc (a more or less fleshy or elevated development of the receptacle) is present.
+The outer pubescent (with dense fine, short, soft hairs – downy) Calyx has very short Sepals (up to 2mm long) that are imbricate (having regularly arranged, overlapping edges) but joined at the base.
+The externally densely pubescent and imbricate (having regularly arranged, overlapping edges, like roof tiles) Petals, alternate with sepals and are up to 5mm long.
+A cylindrical 4 lobed Disc (a more or less fleshy or elevated development of the receptacle) is present.
 The 4 Stamens are didynamous (having 4 stamens disposed in 2 pairs of 2 different lengths).
-Two are short (2mm) and 2 are 4mm long.
+Two are short (2mm) and 2 are long (4mm) long.
 Filaments have attached Anthers in Male Flowers that open through longitudinal slits.
-In the Female Flowers there is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) containing a 2-locular, superior Ovary.
+In Female Flowers there is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) containing a 2-locular, superior Ovary.
 The single Style ends in a capitate (forms like a head) Stigma.
 (Oct-Dec).

 Fruit

-The small, fleshy Fruit is an almost spherical, slightly flattened drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in an endocarp) which is up to 2cm in diameter.
+The small, fleshy Fruit is an almost spherical, slightly flattened Drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in an endocarp – the inner layer of the pericarp or fruit wall.
+It is up to 1,8cm in diameter may be membranous e.g. apples or woody e.g. a peach pip stone) which is just under 2cm in diameter.
 Fruit is resinous, with a shell-like outer covering.
 In southern Africa, the fruit splits into 2 halves when mature, exposing the single bony seed within.
-It contains a 4-lobed, bright red, Arillode / false aril / pseudo aril (a structure in certain seeds that resembles an aril but develops from the micropyle of the ovule as opposed to the stalk).
-This arilode has a wavy margin that covers more than half the single Seed.
+It contains a 4-lobed, bright red Arillode / false aril / pseudo aril (a structure in certain seeds that resembles an aril but develops from the micropyle of the ovule as opposed to the stalk).
+This arilode has a wavy margin that covers more than half the single hairless Seed.
 The arillode has 2 long, corrugated arms and 2 short, triangular arms.
 (Jan-Apr).

 Distribution & Ecology